Manon Claeys

-Manon Clayes (born January 3, 1986 in Maldegem) is a Paralympic equestrian of Belgium.
+Manon Claeys (born 3 January 1986 in Maldegem) is a Paralympic equestrian of Belgium.
 She broke her neck and three vertebrae in her back in a horse-riding accident on Friday the 13th, April 2007.
 As a result of the accident, she sustained nerve damage on her right side and has only 30% power on that side of her body.
 She participated at the 2020 Summer Paralympics and won a bronze medal in both the Championship IV and Freestyle IV dressage competitions.